Western Puerto Rico Travel Guide: Rincón, Beaches & Surfing

 Rincón is the surf capital of Puerto Rico.
 It’s the point where the Caribbean Sea and Atlantic Ocean meet providing consistent waves year round.
 The winter months offer the best surf conditions with larger waves caused by strong Atlantic winds.
 Surfers of all levels can be seen riding waves from sunrise until sunset.
 There are multiple surf schools and board rentals near the beaches.

 Don Antonio’s Beach.
-A beautiful beach with a coral reef located just off shore.
+A beautiful beach with a coral reef located just offshore.
 The reef makes it a quiet and peaceful place to sunbathe or relax under the shade of the palm trees.
 It’s a popular beach for surfers to practice and catch waves.

 Playa Maria.
 A very popular surfer’s beach for all levels of experience.
 Instructors offer lessons and rentals while shops sell surf gear.
-It’s great location to spot sea turtles and snorkel in the beautiful coral gardens on a calm day.
+It’s a great location to spot sea turtles and snorkel in the beautiful coral gardens on a calm day.
 The shallow but long shore offers a range of places to hideout under the palms and enjoy the tropical vibes.

 Domes Beach.
 Named after the giant white dome, a deactivated nuclear reactor, towering above the palm trees.
 Its placement offers a stark juxtaposition to the pristine nature surrounding it.
 The beach itself is popular with experienced surfers and for surf competitions.

 Sandy Beach.
 A golden sand stretch of shoreline perfect for sunbathing, bodysurfing, swimming and surfing.
-There are a couple boutique hotels overlooking the shore, nearby restaurants, cafes and bars.
+There are a couple of boutique hotels overlooking the shore, nearby restaurants, cafes and bars.
 Multiple surf schools are based in the area offering lessons and board rentals.
 RD2Happiness rents boards for $20 for 2 hours.

 Dogman Beach.
 A very small beach with a reef on either side.
 It acts as a launching point for surfers to safely paddle out.
 It’s located just south of Playa Maria.